lbdyck/whoson/README.md

 `WHOSON` is a TSO command, written in REXX, that will generate a report of all, or selected, TSO and SSH users on all the systems within the SYSPLEX.
+Will also report on zOSMF users (which includes Zowe Explorer users).

 *Note:* the system level and IPL date and time are also reported for each LPAR.